codeimpossible/codeimpossible.github.com/_posts/2009-09-16-Dear-Sql-management-studio-just-let-me-save-my-database-table-.md

 Well, anyway, here's your chance to get rid of that dialog once and for all.

-In Sql Management Studio, go to Tools -> Options, expand down the Designers node, and select Table and Database Designers.
+In Sql Management Studio, go to Tools -&gt; Options, expand down the Designers node, and select Table and Database Designers.
 In the Table Options section uncheck Prevent saving changes that require table re-creation and you're done!

 You can now change your database tables hassle free!